xmattjus/wordpress-docker/README.md

 A docker-compose file to jumpstart your WordPress development.

 ### Run
-Go to directory you have downloaded the file in, open a terminal and write:
+Go to the directory you have downloaded the file in, open a terminal and write:
 > docker compose up

 The files will be saved in